 - Convenience: Two-way streets are easier to navigate, and cut down on the time it takes to get to your destination.
 Traffic no longer has to make “loops” around one-way streets, but can take the shortest, more direct route to a home or business.

 - Increases visibility for those trying to cross the street.

 Protected Bike Lanes on 3rd Avenue

-- The signals in the downtown area that are being removed do not meet traffic warrants, which means traffic could be accommodated comfortably by stop signs.
+- Signals in the downtown area that have been removed do not meet traffic warrants, which means traffic could be accommodated comfortably by stop signs.

 - Stop signs also help eliminate unnecessary idling and the yielding that comes with waiting for oncoming traffic.

 - 2nd Avenue, from 6th Street SW to 1st Street SE

 - 3rd Avenue, from 6th St SW to 3rd St SE

 - 4th Ave SE, from 5th St SE to 19th St SE